8 Ways to Reduce Gas and Farting

 1. Eat Slowly and Intentionally

-As previously mentioned, eating quickly without properly chewing your foods can irritate digestion resulting in gas.
+As previously mentioned, eating quickly without properly chewing your foods can irritate the digestive system and result in gas.
 This is why the saying “chew your liquids, drink your solids” is so popular.
 Eating mindfully not only eases you into a relaxed state so that you can ensure healthy digestion, but this way of eating also:

 - Limits the intake of unintentional air;